sahilrajput03/learn-express/testing-with-my-testing-library/Readme.md

 # Readme

+Motivation: TRY IMPLEMENTING YOUR OWN CUSTOM TESTING LIBRARY INSTEAD OF JEST(COS THAT'LL BE BLAZING FAST ~ THANKS TO KENT) AND ALSO ADD THE HOT MODULE REPLACEMENT THING TO SAVE CONNECTION.
+YIKES!!.
+ITS GOING TO BE LOVE!.;

 To run tests with my custom library you can use `tw` i.e., npm script `"test:watch": "nodemon ./__tests__/index.js"`.

 Inspiration: https://kentcdodds.com/blog/demystifying-testing